Erie Railroad: Erie Railroad: 1895–1960

 Despite the ravages of the Great Depression in the 1930s, the Erie managed to continue operations on their own, until they filed for bankruptcy again, on January 18, 1938.
 That same year, the Erie was involved in the U.S. Supreme Court case, the Erie Railroad Co. v.
 Tompkins.
-The Erie doctrine, which governs the application of state common law in federal courts, is still taught in American law schools, as of 2024.
+The Erie doctrine, which governs the application of state common law in federal courts, is still taught in American law schools, as of 2026.
 By December 1941, the Erie emerged from bankruptcy, following a reorganization process, which involved the purchase of the leased Cleveland and Mahoning Valley Railroad, swapping high rent for lower interest payments, and the purchase of formerly-subsidized and leased lines.
-In 1940, the NYS&W became disbanded from the Erie's control, as part of their own bankruptcy reorganization, and in the process, the Erie was entrusted ownership of their Susquehanna Connecting Railroad.
+In 1940, the NYS&W was spun-off from the Erie's control, as part of their own bankruptcy reorganization, and in the process, the Erie was entrusted ownership of their Susquehanna Connecting Railroad.
 The Erie's reorganization was deemed a success, since the railroad managed to pay dividends to their shareholders.